-Federal student loan interest rates are set by Congress and generally tied to financial markets—similar to the rate on a 10-year Treasury note.
+Federal student loan interest rates in 2019 are set by Congress and generally tied to financial markets—similar to the rate on a 10-year Treasury note.
 After 2006, federal student loans switched to fixed rates only, fixed interest rates don’t change over the life of the loan.
 Although federal student loans are serviced by private lenders, the private lender has no say in the interest rate offered.

 For private student loans, the lenders set their own rates, though they often take cues from federal rates.
 Each lender has their own algorithm and credit standards.
 The rates quoted for student loans vary based on each applicant’s individual situation—though generally the better your financial history, the better the rate.
 Shopping around to find the best rate and terms could save you money in the long run.

 To learn more about private and federal student loans check out our student loan help center.